KEYNOTE SESSION: “Engaging Employees and Stakeholders During Fundamental Company and Industry Transitions”

 Paula Silver, Vice President of Communications, DTE Energy

 Communications professionals are often at the center of organizational transitions and one of the key drivers of change today is environmental responsibility.
-DTE Energy’s CEO Gerry Anderson has identified climate change as the defining issue of our time.
+DTE Energy’s Executive Chairman Gerry Anderson has identified climate change as the defining issue of our time.
 The company’s aggressive plan to reduce carbon and methane emissions 80 percent by 2040 requires a wholesale change in the way DTE generates and distributes power while keeping energy costs affordable and reliable.
 Paula Silver facilitates a group discussion on managing communications during wholesale change among employees, regulators, government officials, customers and communities.

 M15: “Applying a Military Mindset to Today’s Toughest Communication Challenges”